tjleizeng/Peer-learning/Smart mobility/Machine learning/README.md

 # Machine learning
-Machine learning is a set of tools, but how to adopt it in transportation system?
+Machine learning is a set of tools, but how to adopt it in cities?

 ## Relevant papers
 - Qian, X., Ukkusuri, S. V., Yang, C., & Yan, F. (2017).
 Forecasting short-term taxi demand using boosting-GCRF.
 In The 6th International Workshop on Urban Computing (UrbComp 2017).